 THE ROWALLAN MANUSCRIPT

 The Rowallan Manuscript is the oldest surviving collection of Scottish lute music in existence.
-Dating from 1612, it was discovered in the ancestral home of Sir William Mure of Rowallan.
+Compiled in approximately 1612, it offers a rare and captivating glimpse into the musical world, of early seventeenth-century Scotland.

 ‘One of the finest musicians to be heard anywhere’